Heavybullets8/TT-Migration/README.md

 ### Note

-If an application fails to stop the NEW application, and throws any errors.
-You can attempt to run the script again, with:
+If an application fails to stop the NEW application, and throws any errors, you can attempt to run the script again with:

 ```bash
 bash migrate.sh -s
 ```

-which will skip to the step immediately after deleting the old application.
+This command will skip to the step immediately after deleting the old application.

 ## What it doesn't work on

-Applications with databases such as mariadb, postgresql, etc.
+Applications with databases such as MariaDB, PostgreSQL, etc.

-The script will check to see if these databases exist prior to accepting them for migration, but I include a list down below anyway, for verification.
+The script will check to see if these databases exist prior to accepting them for migration, but a list is provided below for verification.

 ## Tested on